After an automobile accident, you want to make sure that you are adequately paid for the repair or for the value of your totaled car.

 However, you may be able to make a case that the pieces of the car were worth more than the book value and so increase your settlement.
 To do that, you'll have to submit evidence such as mileage records, service history and affidavits from mechanics to show that your car was worth more than a typical car of its make and model.

-When you file your claim, your insurance company will refer you to a claims adjuster.
-The adjuster will verify the loss and determine what it will cost to repair the car.
-The adjuster’s estimate can serve as a benchmark to which to compare your own mechanic’s estimate.
+When you file your claim, your insurance company will refer you to a claims adjuster, who will verify the loss and make an initial determination on what it will cost to repair the car.

-Don’t be surprised if your insurance company opts to pay for the lowest bid.
-You don’t have to accept that bid if you believe the low bid won’t adequately repair your car.
-Don’t hesitate to argue with the adjuster if you really believe his repair estimate is too low based on what your mechanic has told you.
+- You can negotiate, if necessary.
+You don’t have to accept it if you believe the amount won’t adequately repair your car.
+Don’t hesitate to make your points with with the adjuster if the repair estimate is too low based on what your mechanic has told you.